nicholascar/gswa-supermodel/docs/index.md

-This is a Supermodel: a multi-part data model for a public expression of the data holdings of the [Geological Survey of Western Australia](https://dmp.wa.gov.au/Geological-Survey/Geological-Survey-262.aspx).
+This is a Supermodel: a multi-part data Knowledge Graph model.

+This particular Supermodel is for a public expression of the data holdings of the [Geological Survey of Western Australia](https://dmp.wa.gov.au/Geological-Survey/Geological-Survey-262.aspx).

 !!! note "What is a Supermodel?"
     The formulation of this set of models as a _Supermodel_ follows an established multi-model system, see the [Supermodel documentation](https://linked.data.gov.au/def/supermodel).